The program of instruction followed at Rosalie Primary School covers the following learning areas:

 Inquiry Learning Through History

-Although Inquiry Learning through History is a specialist subject, to develop a thinking culture within the school requires a whole school approach to explicit teaching of thinking skills to all learners, thus the basis of Inquiry Learning is logically a totally integrated inquiry approach.
+Although Inquiry Learning through History Years 3 – 6 is a specialist subject, to develop a thinking culture within the school requires a whole school approach.
+To this end, explicit teaching of thinking skills to all learners is integrated throughout the curriculum.

 Thinking skills empower the learner with strategies to engage in analytical, creative and critical thinking and to apply these skills in everyday life.
 Engagement, depth and rigour are essential characteristics of a curriculum that will motivate and interest students.
 This means challenging, meaningful and relevant activities that make the classroom an active centre of learning (Ralph Pirozzo, 2007).

-The goal at Rosalie is to develop a thinking culture which encourages children to become autonomous life-long learners.
+The goal at Rosalie is to develop a thinking culture which encourages children to become lifelong learners.

 Our Library Resource Centre houses our Library resources and Teacher reference materials.
 The Centre is manned by Mrs Betty Huggins and is managed by Mrs Kellie Chatburn.
 Mrs Chatburn works with each class in developing library and investigative skills.